krisperu/p3-practice-game-reviews/README.md

 - `User#reviews`
   - returns a collection of all the reviews for the User
-- `User#reviewed_games`
+- `User#games`
   - returns a collection of all the games reviewed by the User
-- `User#favorites`
-  - returns a collection of all the games favorited by the User

 #### Game

 - `Game#users`
-  - returns a collection of all users who have favorited the Game
+  - returns a collection of all users who have reviewed the Game
 - `Game#reviews`
   - returns a collection of all the reviews of that Game
-- `Game#reviewers`
-  - returns a collection of all the users who have reviewed that Game
-- `Game#categories`
-    - returns a collection of the game's categories

 #### Category